darkfist/document-viewer/README.md

 Django Document Viewer is a platform where users can register and then upload their documents.
 These documents can be viewed by anyone.
 Accepted Document Formats : PDF, ODT, FODT

+## Demo Video

+You can watch the demo and explanatory video for this project on Youtube [here](https://youtu.be/fk-eMvCS6sM).

 ## Installation and Dependencies

 After cloning the repository on your machine move into the ```src\``` directory and install the dependencies by ```pip install -r requirements.txt```